These guidelines should be read in conjunction with the information at Working with the TAC.

 What we can pay for

-We will review our client’s treatment at any stage to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
-We'll ask you and our client for information during these reviews and may temporarily stop funding treatment if we don’t receive it.
+We will review our client’s treatment to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
+We will assess your request and let you and the client know our decision about what we can help pay for and for how long.